 2. Its design was chosen by an architectural competition

-French President at the time François Mitterrand was the one who launched a design competition in order to construct a “New Arc de Triomphe.”
-The competition launched in 1982 and as won by Danish architect Johan Otto von Spreckelsen (1929–1987), who was mainly famous for his designs of modern churches in Denmark, and Danish engineer Erik Reitzel (1941-2012).
+French President at the time François Mitterrand was the one who launched a design competition to construct a “New Arc de Triomphe.”
+The competition launched in 1982 and was won by Danish architect Johan Otto von Spreckelsen (1929–1987), who was mainly famous for his designs of modern churches in Denmark, and Danish engineer Erik Reitzel (1941-2012).

 One of the most interesting Grande Arche facts is that its ultimate purpose would be to serve as a humanitarian monument as opposed to its counterpart, which was built to celebrate France’s military victories.

 3. La Grande Arche was completed by a renowned French architect